TXChetG/poketourney-generator/README.md

 1. Clone this repo to your local machine.
 2. Run `npm i -g`.
-   a.
-This will install the dependencies plus register the CLI command with your machine.
+   - This will install the dependencies plus register the CLI command with your machine.

 ## Usage